Wojcik Law Firm

 Workers' Compensation Law Firm

-Almost three million people in the USA are involved in non-fatal accidents at work every year, while more than 93 people die every week in workplace related injuries.
+Almost three million people in the USA are involved in non-fatal accidents at work every year, while more than 93 people die every week in workplace-related injuries.
 These are frightening statistics, and for those who are the victims of personal injury on their jobsite their lives will often never be the same again.

 Injuries at work take many forms and can be relatively minor or permanently disabling.
 Most accidents are as a result of lifting, carrying, slips, trips and falls, or they can be caused by negligence of other employees and sub-contractors, or failures to follow proper safety rules.
-Significant numbers of employees are also hurt in fires or explosive incidents in their working environment, are harmed by exposure to hazardous substances, or have been even been attacked by persons or animals in their workplace.

 When employers fail to take appropriate measures to protect their workers from harm, workers can make a claim for compensation in respect of the injuries that they have suffered, so whether you have been hurt as a result of inadequate training, unsafe equipment or poor health and safety practices, you are entitled to receive financial recompense for your suffering.
 In Illinois, if you are a worker injured in an accident that arises out of your employment, and in the course of your employment, you may have a compensable claim.

 William S. Wojcik Ltd. has a team of highly qualified and skilled workers compensation lawyers in Chicago, specializing in helping injured employees obtain the damages that they deserve for the injuries that they have incurred at work.
-We have 40 years of experience in representing individuals who have been hurt in the line of duty when making a claim against their employers, and we can help with all aspects of filing a claim as well as assisting those who have had their benefits wrongly terminated.

 ● PTD – Permanent Total Disability Awards